Frank Johnson (journalist): Career

 Johnson began his career in 1960 at the Walthamstow Post, and was a junior reporter at the North-West Evening Mail in Barrow-in-Furness from 1965 to 1966.
 One of the duties of news staff was to cover sport, which was an unwelcome intrusion into the weekend.
 Johnson once reported the score of a Barrow rugby league match inaccurately and was robustly criticised by his editor on the Monday morning.
 However, he never had to cover sport again.
 Later, Johnson wrote for the Nottingham Evening Post, the Liverpool Echo, The Sun, NOW!, and The Daily Telegraph, where he was a parliamentary sketch writer and leader writer from 1972 to 1979.
 His writing was known for its humour and turns of phrase, and he is credited with coining the phrase "chattering classes".
+Two books of his writings were published, Out of Order (1982) and Election Year (1983).

 He wrote for The Times as a parliamentary sketch writer, then as a foreign correspondent in Paris and Bonn, from 1981 to 1988, before moving to The Sunday Telegraph as a columnist and editor from 1988 to 1995.
 He was the editor of the conservative Spectator magazine from 1995 to 1999, before returning to The Daily Telegraph.